kevinhodges/superawesome-challenge/README.md

 ## The solution

-I've chosen to complete the task in Node.js, it's the language I'm currently most comfortable in and provides really good support for streaming large data files.
+I've chosen to complete the task in node.js, it's the language I'm currently most comfortable with and provides really good support for streaming large data files.

 The solution I've ended at uses a really nice node.js streams interface called [readline](https://nodejs.org/api/readline.html).
 It lends itself perfectly to the problem as we can stream the data in so not block the I/O while also not having to worry about buffers and odd chunk sizes as the data is read in.

-Although the biggest given example (1.7MB) works well simple reading the entire file in in one go, it will not scale well if we want to read GB's of data.
+Although the biggest given example (1.7MB) works well with simply reading the entire file in in one go, it will not scale well if we want to read GB's of data.
 To this end the stream logic I've implemented leans on the fact that words are guaranteed to be ordered by size and reads all words of the same size in and processes those before moving on to the next size.
 This means we don't have to worry about [OOM](https://en.wikipedia.org/wiki/Out_of_memory) problems and also gives us a massive performance uptick.

 ### Performance benchmarking

 In my first implementation using a simple `fs.readFileSync` example2.txt (the big one) took ~20 seconds to complete processing on my machine.
-My second attempt (and final) using a readStream brought the execution time down to ~8 seconds.
+My second attempt (current version 1.0.0) using a readStream brought the execution time down to ~8 seconds.

 ### Big O analysis